Welcome! I'm Kim Fredrickson, and I'm so glad you are here.

 I know your road hasn't been easy, either.
 I can tell you that no matter what you've been through learning to be a kind and compassionate friend to yourself will make a world of difference.
 I stumble and fall, and don’t do everything right – I don't need to and neither do you!

 As my world got suddenly smaller, I realized that God had been preparing my new ministry to others in ways I never dreamed of.
-I'm in awe about the ways He’s created for me to reach others with practical and compassionate help through my book, blog, CD and videos.
+I'm in awe about the ways He’s created for me to reach others with practical and compassionate help through my books, blog, CD and videos.
+I am also blessed to write a weekly patient column for Pulmonary Fibrosis News, Just Breathe: Compassionate Help for the PF Journey.

 Self-compassion has helped me so much to get through these tough times.